yuringn/ruby-oo-practice-flatiron-mifflin-exercise/README.md

 In this project, you will get the chance to practice object relationships in Ruby, with a particular emphasis on the `has_many/belongs_to` relationship.
 Make sure you read the entire README and map out your domain models before writing any code!

 ## Introduction
 Welcome to your first day at the Flatiron Mifflin Paper Company.
-As the Assistant to the Regional Manager, your job is to implement the new Office Management System for both the employers and their managers.
+As the Assistant to the Regional Manager, your job is to implement the new Office Management System for both the employees and their managers.
 Since Michael (your boss) has personally tasked you with this job, you can't disappoint.

 ---
 ## Setup (Code)